-Additionally, electricians use a variety of power and hands tools to get the job done.
-These must-have electrician tools may include saws and drills, wire strippers, along with diagnostic equipment.
+Additionally, electricians use various power and hand tools to get the job done.
+These must-have electrician tools may include saws and drills, wire strippers, and diagnostic equipment.

 2. Major Duties and Tasks of an Electrician

-The daily tasks and duties of an electrician vary, depending on the specialisation you choose.
+An electrician's daily tasks and duties vary, depending on their chosen specialisation.
 However, here are some of the most common responsibilities that an electrician performs:

 Testing and installing electrical systems and their components.